keptn/lifecycle-toolkit/examples/support/analysis/README.md

 ## Difference between `Analysis` and `Evaluations`

-`Evaluations` provide an easy way of checking whether the current value a `KeptnMetric` fulfills a requirement, i.e. is below or above a certain threshold.
+`Evaluations` provide an easy way of checking whether the current value of a `KeptnMetric` fulfills a requirement, i.e. is below or above a certain threshold.
 This is ideal for doing simple checks, such as validating that a cluster currently has enough resources for the pod of a deployment to be scaled up.